 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that actors will see faster than average job growth from 2014 to 2024, with an increase of 10% overall (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts that actors will see little to no change in job growth from 2018 to 2028, with an increase of 1% overall (www.bls.gov).

 A career in the entertainment industry can be pursued without any formal training.
 Postsecondary studies may enable performers to improve their skills, which may be an asset when seeking employment.
 Salaries vary widely, depending on the field and level of employment.